 Despite what some people might know about me, I’m an introvert and as a student, being painfully shy made learning difficult.
 As a teacher, it’s made me acutely aware that it’s important to support introverts in the classroom.
 We need to advocate for their needs.
 Check out some of the ways we support introverts in the classroom.[Read more…] about 3 Ways to Support Introverts in the Classroom

-Some students love to work in groups, while other students prefer to work independently.
+Some students love working in groups, while others prefer to work independently.
 There are many reasons students should learn to work in groups, but often we find teachers forget to teach the students what that looks like.
 Students need explicit teaching to understand the different group roles and processes.
 Here are some activities you can try to help your students get the most out of their group work.[Read more…] about How to Teach Students to Work in Groups

 You might be teaching a new subject or a new grade level.
 You might not know anything about what you’ll be doing.

 None of it is within your control.
-So, let’s talk about the things you can control and get ready before you have to go back to school no matter what that looks like.[Read more…] about Your Must-Do Back to School Survival Checklist
+So, let’s talk about the things you can control and get ready before you have to go back to school no matter how it looks.[Read more…] about Your Must-Do Back to School Survival Checklist

-If you have the kind of relationship with your students that everyone can enjoy a lighthearted silly prank, then you’re doing something right.
+If you have the kind of relationship with your students where everyone can enjoy a lighthearted, silly prank, then you’re doing something right.
 We are very clear with our students about what does or does not make for a good prank.[Read more…] about How to Prank Your Students